ishluxx/learning-application/client/documentation/Emmanuel.md

 -make same changes on the student
 -update color variables and enhance badge styles in section cards -add Ai Assistant page and update sidebar navigation
+-fix: update icon type to allow any React component in NavMain
+-feat: enhance Ai Assistant page layout and update NavMain icon type to support any React component